medhavi27/ASO-Web-App/documents/design-journey.md

 ## Issues & Challenges

 [Tell us about any issues or challenges you faced while trying to complete milestone 3.
 Bullet points preferred.]
+- A challenge that all of us faced while trying to complete milestone 3 was making the design of the website aesethetically pleasing

 --- <!-- ^^^ Milestone 3; vvv FINAL SUBMISSION-->